 You may also use pre-chopped bagged cauliflower or frozen cauliflower to save time.

 Don’t miss my reader favorite Sweet Potato Cauliflower Soup for a slightly different spin!
+And, if you love cauliflower as much as I do, check out this whole roasted cauliflower easily done in the air-fryer!

 Chickpeas ~ Chickpeas are a plant-based pantry staple and add protein and creaminess to this soup without the need for flour or a roux.